This post was updated in May 2020.

 What Happens Next In My Life As A Digital Nomad Mum?

-You might wonder how this digital nomad lifestyle is going to work with a baby?
+You might be wondering how this digital nomad lifestyle is going to work with a baby?
 And, to be honest, that’s still a question we haven’t answered for ourselves.
 But we’ve tested the waters and introduced our little one to the world of travel.
 At the age of 3 months, we took him on a 10-day trip to Italy.
 It was such a blast seeing him enjoy the new surroundings.
 He passed his travel exam!
 We are not only very proud parents but also reassured that our little bubba might become the next digital nomad…

 What Happens Next On The Blog?